anismiles/html-learning-adventure/docs/program-overview.md

-# 🎨 HTML Learning Adventure: 10-Chapter Program for Young Artists
+# 🎨 HTML Learning Adventure: 10-Chapter Program for Myra

-## Program Overview
+## Hey Myra! 👋

-**Target:** 10-year-old with artistic interests and mathematical mindset
+Get ready for the most amazing creative adventure ever!
+I've designed this special HTML learning journey just for you - because I know you love making beautiful art and you have an incredible mathematical mind that's perfect for coding.

-**Duration:** 10 chapters, 2-3 sessions per chapter, 30-45 minutes each
+Over the next 10 chapters, you're going to discover something magical: how to build stunning websites that showcase your artistic vision!
+Think of each chapter as opening a new box of digital art supplies.
+You'll learn to paint with code, create interactive masterpieces, and watch your ideas come to life on the screen.

-**Goal:** Build confidence in HTML while creating beautiful, interactive web pages
+We'll take it nice and easy - each chapter has 2-3 fun sessions that last about 30-45 minutes (perfect for keeping your creative energy flowing!).
+This gives you plenty of time to experiment, play around with different ideas, and make each project uniquely yours.
+By the time you finish this adventure, you'll have created an amazing portfolio of web pages and discovered how your love for art and math work together to create digital magic!

 ---